Colin Lee: Torquay United

-In January 2007, he returned to the coaching staff at Torquay United, taking temporary control of playing matters with the departure of Lubos Kubik in early February, he was then appointed Director of Football on 6 February on a three-year contract, making his first act the appointment of former Torquay United and England player Keith Curle as the replacement for Kubik.
+In January 2007, Lee returned to the coaching staff at Torquay United, taking temporary control of playing matters with the departure of Lubos Kubik in early February, he was then appointed Director of Football on 6 February on a three-year contract, making his first act the appointment of former Torquay United and England player Keith Curle as the replacement for Kubik.
 Lee and Curle were unable to save Torquay from relegation and Lee was made redundant on 14 May 2007 after club owner Mike Bateson stood down as chairman.
 However, Lee returned to Torquay United, this time as Chief Executive, on 25 May 2007 after Bateson's sale of the club to a local consortium headed by Cris Boyce.
 On 2 June 2007.
 He appointed former Torquay player Paul Buckle as the new team manager.
 After a near-miss in 2008, the club were promoted in 2009 through the play-offs and stayed up in their first season back in League Two.
 In the summer of 2010 Torquay decided to axe the Chief Executive's role, and Lee subsequently left the club.